Graduation Without Hunger

 The food pantry will operate exclusively through donations, both in-kind and monetary, as well as fundraising efforts to sustain it.

 - microwavable meals (non-perishable)

 - nonperishable snacks

 - rice (5lb bags or less are best)

 - crackers (saltines, etc.)

 - canned meat & canned seafood

 - apple sauce & canned fruit

-A donation bin for the items listed above is located in front of the pantry (room 192).
-Monetary donations are also accepted and appreciated.
+A donation bin for the items listed above is located in front of the pantry (Room 192).
+Monetary donations are also accepted and appreciated in Room 152.